snok/django-auth-adfs/docs/configuration.rst

 Default ``group``

 Name of the claim sent in the JWT token from ADFS that contains the groups the user is member of.
-If a entry in this claim matches a group configured in Django, the user will join it automatically.
+If an entry in this claim matches a group configured in Django, the user will join it automatically.

 If the returned claim is empty, or the setting is set to ``None``, users are not joined to any group.